flaviusb/jewels/the-sapphires.md

 #Angle

-The arts that teaches the Sapphire Angle are One Step and Three Step.
+The arts that teach the Sapphire Angle are One Step and Three Step.

 #Timing